2020 – The 12th Annual Garlic Mustard Challenge

 This spring there will be several opportunities to get the family outside for a day of fun!
 The Garlic Mustard Challenge is back!
 The GMC is a series of events that seeks to provide your family with a day of free, outdoor fun while working to protect the beautiful public lands that we all love.
 Removing garlic mustard helps to protect our native forests, wildflowers, and wildlife.

 Garlic Mustard is a particularly nasty, non-native invasive species that thrives in partial shade and has no trouble growing in forest understories.
 Garlic mustard can quickly take over an area crowding out our native plants including trillium, jack-in-the-pulpit, ramps, and our beautiful, often vulnerable, native orchids.
 Garlic mustard even produces chemicals that can keep our native plants from being able to grow!

-The Garlic Mustard Challenge is brought to you by the Monongahela National Forest, Appalachian Forest Heritage Area, and the Potomac Highlands Cooperative Weed and Pest Management Area.
+The Garlic Mustard Challenge is brought to you by the Monongahela National Forest, Appalachian Forest National Heritage Area, and the Potomac Highlands Cooperative Weed and Pest Management Area.

-A big thanks to all of the volunteers who donated their time to help remove garlic mustard in 2016.
+A big thanks to all of the volunteers who donated their time to help remove garlic mustard in 2019.
 Together, we pulled 2,930 pounds of this nasty invasive!